TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 DAY TWO: ALBUQUERQUE, NM TO MESA VERDE NATIONAL PARK (4 HR DRIVE)

-Mesa Verde NP is located in the Southwestern corner of Colorado.
+Mesa Verde National Park is located in the Southwestern corner of Colorado.
 Nearby towns are Durango and Cortez.

 The park is huge and the drive from the main entrance to the ruins is about 45 minutes so make sure to stop at the Visitor’s Center at the entrance and grab maps and use the bathroom before you head in.